nussjustin/dev.urandom.sh/content/posts/2022/10/19/mysql-in.md

 SELECT * FROM products WHERE id IN ($1, $2, $3, $4, $5)
 ```

-Unlinke MySQL which uses _?_ for placeholders, in PostgreSQL placeholders are
+Unlike MySQL which uses _?_ for placeholders, in PostgreSQL placeholders are
 specified in the form _$N_ where _N_ is the 1-based index of the parameter that
 will be passed to the query.